What is bipolar disorder?

 How is bipolar disorder treated?

-The overall treatment goal for people living with bipolar disorder is to minimize mood swings and other symptoms so that they can live functional and productive lives.
-Other psychiatric conditions are common among people with bipolar disorder, especially anxiety, substance abuse, eating disorders, and personality disorders.
+The overall treatment goal for people living with bipolar disorder is to minimize mood swings and other symptoms in order to live functional and productive lives.
 There is no cure for bipolar disorder, and treatment generally needs to be lifelong to most effectively control symptoms.
 The most effective treatment plans employ a multifaceted approach:

-Psychotherapy (talk therapy) is a type of therapy in which a psychotherapist builds a relationship with a client, establishes trust, and helps a client to better cope with bipolar disorder through a variety of forms of psychotherapy, such as family therapy and behavior therapy.
+- Psychotherapy (talk therapy) is a type of therapy in which a psychotherapist builds a relationship with a client, establishes trust, and helps a client to better cope with bipolar disorder through a variety of forms of psychotherapy, such as family therapy and behavior therapy (for example, cognitive behavioral therapy).
 These techniques can help people to recognize and work through the issues associated with bipolar disorder.

 Ongoing outpatient psychiatric and medical care is important to help monitor the effectiveness of treatment and to assess for side effects and safe levels of medications.

 Inpatient care may be necessary in some cases in which symptoms become so serious that a person is unable to safely care for basic needs and/or has becomes suicidal or a danger to himself, herself or others.
 In some cases, a person may need to be legally hospitalized against his or her will.

 How does bipolar disorder affect quality of life?

 Even with effective treatment, bipolar disorder is a challenging diagnosis that alters your day-to-day life.
 Lifestyle changes, such as healthy eating, exercise, quality sleep, and a consistent routine help people with bipolar manage their symptoms, but they also require focus and discipline to maintain.